tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

     * Boosting iteratively resamples and replaces data in order to train the best model.

     ![bagging_flow.png](Images/bagging_flow.png)

-    * Photo retrieved from [here](https://hackernoon.com/how-to-develop-a-robust-algorithm-c38e08f32201).
-Will need to be recreated.

 If time remains, engage students with the below questions.
 If there are no conversations, go round-robin.